Latest Blog Articles

 Read the latest in-depth articles from the South Dakota Hall of Fame

-Larry Rohrer was inducted into the South Dakota Hall of Fame in 2023 for his work in public broadcasting.
+Richard “Dick” Termes was inducted into the South Dakota Hall of Fame in 2014 for his groundbreaking contributions to the art world.

 In the News